 The Early Days

 Before becoming the Yankees, the franchise endured a disappointing start to their history.
 They had been unable to participate in a World Series, they had moved from Baltimore to New York, and whilst in the city had moved from Hilltop Park to the Pologrounds.
 Not exactly the history you’d expect from such a storied franchise, but things were to change in 1923.
+Other teams such as the San Diego Padres wish they had half the success that the New York Yankees have had.

 The First of 26 (and counting)